CWFC-CCFB/lerfobforesttools/README.md

 Please see the license at http://www.gnu.org/copyleft/lesser.html.

-This library requires the repicea library to work properly, which is protected by a GNU Lesser General Public License.
-It also requires the JFreeChart library (http://www.jfree.org/jfreechart/) protected by a GNU LGP license and py4j library (http://py4j.sourceforge.net/) protected by a BSD license.
+This library requires the following libraries:
+- repicea (licensed LGPL 2.1)
+- repicea-mathstats (licensed LGPL 2.1)
+- repicea-simulation (licensed LGPL 2.1)

 It might also require the jabx library version 2.3.2 (Copyright (c) 2017 Oracle and/or its affiliates, https://eclipse-ee4j.github.io/jaxb-ri/) if the JVM is running under Java 11 or 13.